Communication privacy management theory: Related theories

-There are a few communication theories that are worth noting after understanding CPM in more depth.
+There are a few communication theories related to CPM.

-Expectancy violations theory discusses the importance of personal space, territoriality and the expectations individuals have of another's non verbal communication.
-Though dealing with physical proximity, we can see the relation between expectancy violations theory and CPM as it pertains to privacy and how close we allow another to come to us.
+Expectancy violations theory discusses the importance of personal space, territoriality and the expectations individuals have of another person's nonverbal communication.
+Both expectancy violations theory and CPM are related through how they deal with physical proximity, privacy and how close individuals allow other people to come to them.
 Both physical and intimate proximity requires boundaries to be crossed or permeated.

 Social penetration theory explains how two individuals grow in intimacy and move from one level to the next in their relationships.
-The popular idea behind social penetration is that individual are like onions; they have layers and as you go deeper, the more intimate you become.
-For this intimacy to occur, we can safely say that private information needs to be shared and exchanged.
+The popular idea behind social penetration is that individual are like onions; they have layers, and deeper layers represent greater intimacy.
+For this intimacy to occur, private information needs to be shared and exchanged.
 As one does this, boundaries are permeated and become co-owned.

 Finally, coordinated management of meaning explains how people establish rules for both creating and interpreting meaning.
-Similar to CPM, coordinated management of meaning has stages were coordination is achieved, not achieved, or partially achieved.
-Similarly you can have boundary ownership, boundary turbulence or boundary linkage.
-Moreover, in order to achieve meaning there needs to be an exchange of information between individuals to decipher.
+Coordinated management of meaning has stages where coordination is achieved, not achieved, or partially achieved, which are similar to CPM's boundary ownership, boundary turbulence or boundary linkage.
+Moreover, in order to achieve meaning, there needs to be an exchange of information between individuals to decipher.
 This exchange of private information falls directly into CPM.